Ed Kelly (Illinois politician, born 1924): 47th Ward Democratic Committeeman

 From 1968 through 2004, Kelly served as the 47th Ward Democratic Committeeman.

 Kelly was elected committeeman in 1968.
 He had run for committeeman at the request of Mayor Daley.
-Kelley as considered the Democrat political boss of the ward.
+Kelly was considered the Democrat political boss of the ward.

 Kelly built the ward's operation into one of the strongest Democratic ward operations in the city.
 In 1975, he recruited Eugene Schulter to run as the Democratic candidate for the ward.
-Schulter successfully unseated the ward's Republican longtime alderman John J. Hoellen Jr., a significant foe of mayor Daley.
+Schulter successfully unseated the ward's Republican longtime alderman John J. Hoellen Jr., a significant foe of Mayor Daley.

-Kelly mixed his duty as Committeeman with his duty as General Superintendent of the Chicago Park District, giving precinct workers with park district jobs (as patronage).
+Kelly mixed his duty as committeeman with his duty as General Superintendent of the Chicago Park District, giving precinct workers with park district jobs (as patronage hires).
 By the mid-1980s, with the exception of the mayor, Kelly was considered to have the strongest patronage of Democratic Party leaders in the city.

+After Mayor Daley's December 20, 1977 death, Kelley vigorously pushed become Daley's successor as chairman of the Cook County Democratic Party.
+However, on December 28 the county party's central commission instead voted 79–1 to appoint George Dunne (president of the Cook County Board of Commissioners).

 In the 1983 Chicago mayoral election, Kelly endorsed incumbent mayor Jane Byrne in the Democratic primary.
 Kelly was the first Democratic Ward Committeeman to endorse Republican Bernard Epton over Democratic nominee Harold Washington in the general election.

 In the 1987 Chicago mayoral election, he endorsed Chicago First nominee Thomas Hynes, who ultimately withdrew two days before the election.

 In 2000, Eugene Schulter made an attempt to challenge Kelly for the 47th Ward committemanship.
 Kelly narrowly defeated him in the election.
 In retaliation, for the ward's 2003 aldermanic election, Kelly backed John "Jack" Lydon's unsuccessful attempt to unseat Schulter.

 In late-2003, Kelly announce that he would be retiring as the ward's committeeman.

-Eugene Schulter was elected in 2004 to succeed him as the ward's committeeman.
+Schulter was elected in 2004 to succeed him as the ward's committeeman.